Kitware/geowatch/docs/source/manual/watch_cli.rst

 * ``geowatch stats --help`` - Print statistics about a kwcoco file with a focus on sensor / channel frequency and region information.

-* ``geowatch coco_intensity_histograms --help`` - Show per-band / per-sensor histograms of pixel intensities.
+* ``geowatch coco_spectra --help`` - Show per-band / per-sensor histograms of pixel intensities.
 This is useful for acessing the harmonization between sensors.

 * ``geowatch coco_visualize_videos --help`` - Visualize a video sequence with and without annotations.
 This can also create an animation of arbitrary feature channels.